Get to know St. Matthew's University at an upcoming event!

 SMU Veterinary Student with faculty member working with dog

-St. Matthew’s University School of Veterinary Medicine has established partnerships with numerous reputable veterinary colleges in the United States and Canada.
+St. Matthew’s University School of Veterinary Medicine (SMUSVM) has established partnerships with veterinary colleges in the United States, Canada and the United Kingdom.
 These collaborations aim to bridge the gap between theoretical classroom learning and practical, hands-on experiences in real-world settings.

 Through a comprehensive series of clinical rotations within the mixed track programs offered by these schools, our clinical students will gain valuable experience in both small-animal and large-animal hospital settings.
 This integration of knowledge acquired during the preclinical years of study is a key focus of these rotations.